-When the machine is first started, the blade position must be checked.
+When the machine is first started, the head must be swung to the vertical position so the blade position can be checked.
 Open the door at the top of the head and see that the blade has not moved off of the wheel.
-It should not be overhanging the wheel more than 1/4".
-If it is consult "Blade Tracking" in Section 3 If it has stayed in it's correct position, then check that the blade tension switch is in the "+" position and close the door.
+It should not be overhanging from the wheel more that 1/4", if it is, then consult Blade Tracking information.
+If it has stayed in its correct position, then turn the blade tension switch to the "+" and close the door.